Polio Pulse | Social Listening Insights

 Risk Assessment: Low

-Themes: Conspiracy theories, Effectiveness, Ingredients, Safety and side effects
+Themes: Conspiracy theories, Safety and side effects

 Risk Assessment: Medium